anoopemacs/typeface0/README.md

 uv run manage.py runserver

 I am using Django web framework in the backend.
 Sqlite is the database used.
 The uploaded files are stored on disk.
+In my design, I permit the user to store multiple copies of the same file in his Dropbox

 The uv package manager is required to create a python virtual environment and run the backend.
 On Mac or Linux, you can install it using:-
 curl -LsSf https://astral.sh/uv/install.sh | sh